How parents can help with writing at home

 Make a schedule

 Once you’ve set a goal together, you could plan out some time each day or week to dedicate to writing.
 Children often thrive on routine, so practising at a regular time can help them to keep up the habit.
+Regular schedule can also contribute to good self-care for children!

 That’s not to say that spontaneous writing is off the cards!
 All children learn differently, and if a flexible approach works best for your child, then go for it.